-Your Fiber Phone service will become active and ready to use shortly.
+Your Google Fiber Phone service will become active and ready to use shortly.
 While you're waiting, set up your voicemail.

-Dial *99 from your primary Fiber Phone (home landline or mobile phone) and follow the prompts to set up your voicemail.
+Dial *99 from your primary Google Fiber Phone (home landline or mobile phone) and follow the prompts to set up your voicemail.

-If you're transferring an existing phone number to Fiber Phone, your number transfer will complete automatically within five business days.
+If you're transferring an existing phone number to Google Fiber Phone, your number transfer will complete automatically within five business days.
 We will send you an email with a temporary number to use until your number transfer is complete.

-To set additional Fiber Phone options, sign in to Fiber using the name and email you use for your Fiber account and select Phone from the navigation menu to display the Phone settings page.
-Fiber Phone settings let you:
+To set additional Google Fiber Phone options, sign in to Fiber using the name and email you use for your Fiber account and select Phone from the navigation menu to display the Phone settings page.
+Google Fiber Phone settings let you:

 - Specify the types of incoming calls you'll accept